noble-mathew/site-unit2-project1-music-playlist-explorer-starter/music-playlist-creator/README.md

     - [ X ] If previously liked:
       - [ X ] The like count on the playlist tile should decrease by 1.
       - [ X ] There should be visual feedback (such as the heart turning a different color) to show that the playlist has been unliked by the user.
-    - [ ] **VIDEO WALKTHROUGH SPECIAL INSTRUCTIONS:** In addition to showcasing the above features, for ease of grading, please film yourself liking and unliking:
+    - [ X ] **VIDEO WALKTHROUGH SPECIAL INSTRUCTIONS:** In addition to showcasing the above features, for ease of grading, please film yourself liking and unliking:
       - [ X ] a playlist with a like count of 0
       - [ X ] a playlist with a non-zero like count

 - [ X ] **Shuffle Songs**
   - [ X ] Enable users to shuffle the songs within a playlist using a shuffle button in the playlist's detail modal.
   - [ X ] When the shuffle button is clicked, the playlist's songs should display in a different order.
-  - [ ] **VIDEO WALKTHROUGH SPECIAL INSTRUCTIONS:** In addition to showcasing the above features, for ease of grading, please show yourself shuffling the same playlist more than once.
+  - [ X ] **VIDEO WALKTHROUGH SPECIAL INSTRUCTIONS:** In addition to showcasing the above features, for ease of grading, please show yourself shuffling the same playlist more than once.

 - [ X ] **Featured Page**
   - [ X ] Application includes a dedicated page that randomly selects and displays a playlist, showing the playlist’s: